kevinmcguinness/ee303-vbotsvr/README.md

 ## Controlling the robot from C++

-Note that the C++ development environment is a bit more challenging to setup that the Javascript and Python environments.
+Note that the C++ development environment is a bit more challenging to set up that the Javascript and Python environments.
 In particular, you will need to install the [Boost C++ Libraries](https://www.boost.org/) to use Boost's [interprocess](https://www.boost.org/doc/libs/1_75_0/doc/html/interprocess.html) communication facilities.
 You can find instructions on how to compile and install Boost for your platform and C++ compiler in the [Boost documentation](https://www.boost.org/doc/libs/1_75_0/more/getting_started/).

 Once Boost is installed, you can refer to the sample code in `samples\controller.cpp` to get started.
 The command for compiling and linking this file with the Visual C++ Terminal is:
 ```